The Imposter Syndrome Intensive

 You can do a podcast interview and nail it, but if it takes you an entire morning to psyche yourself up, and 8 hours to come down from the adrenaline, you've spent an entire days' worth of energy on a few hours of work.

-Multiply that across your content decisions, pricing conversations, and moments of visibility in your business, and you start to see how imposter syndrome has been a performance drain, not a performance enhancer.
+Multiply that across your content decisions, pricing conversations, and moments of visibility in your business, and you start to see how pushing through imposter syndrome has been a performance drain, not a performance enhancer.

 And now that you've hit the edge where pushing through isn't enough, the cost isn't just energetic anymore.